AdamJHowell/ESP32_CPU_Memory_Info/README.md

 # ESP32_CPU_Memory_Info
-A sketch that gathers and prints ESP32 CPU and memory info.
+A sketch that gathers ESP32 CPU and memory info, and prints that to the serial port.

 Example output: